hasbimsdd27/DW14CYZ3R_landTick/README.md

 # DO-Line

-An Aplication to help ticket seekers find their train ticket easily.
+An Aplication to help ticket seekers find their train ticket easily.This App now deployed using netlify.
+The url is [Here](https://doline-hasbi.netlify.com/)

 ## Table of Contents